tashrifmahmud/Sentiment-Analysis-Model/README.md

 We have conducted several preprocessing on our dataset before training our models.
 It can be seen in [1-preprocessing](https://github.com/tashrifmahmud/Sentiment-Analysis-Model/main/notebooks/1-preprocessing.ipynb) notebook.
 Some steps are continued in remaining notebooks.

 - Imported and accessed dataset alongside primary inspection, used pandas dataframe for easier cleaning
-- Cleaning Text: Removing punctuation, newline characters and trailing spaces + Lowercasing characters
+- Cleaning Text: Removing punctuation, newline characters and trailing spaces + lowercasing characters
 - Tokenization: Custom tokenization for own model, used tokenizer from huggingface for pre-trained models
 - Stop Word Removal: Filter out unnecessary words using nltk stopwords english corpus for own model
 - Word2Vec: Used Word2Vec to generate embeddings for the cleaned tokens for own model